mattospedrof/VinaAutomatic/README.md

 ``` python
 python div_output.py
 ```
-The results will be exported to the directory where the script is run.
+The results will be exported to the directory.

 # Div_files
 <p style="text-align: justify;">